gitbrent/PptxGenJS/README.md

 **************************************************************************************************
 # Support Us

 Do you like PptxGenJS and find it useful?
-Please link to GitHub project page on your blog/website or give us a shout out on social media.
+Add a link to the GitHub project page on your blog/website or on social media.
 Thanks to everyone who supports us!

 **************************************************************************************************
 # License